Guyco070/Kodesh-app----Flutter-app/README.md

 1. Before Shabat and holidays:

-&nbsp;

-- A reminder to connect Shabat blech, samovar, Shabat clock and more.
+</br> - A reminder to connect Shabat blech, samovar, Shabat clock and more.
-  &nbsp;

 - A seperate reminder to light candles.
-  &nbsp;
 - A reminder for havdalah.

 2. Hanukkah candles lighting.